EU Blue Card, Opportunity Card, and study-to-work options

 Note

-Germany becomes much easier to plan once you separate direct skilled employment, exploratory entry, and student-to-work progression.
+Germany becomes much easier to follow once you separate direct skilled work, job-search entry, and study-to-work progression.

 Country